michaelfeil/academicpages/_projects/colab-viz-fedavg-vs-gd.md

 ---
 title: "Blog: On the drawbacks of FedAvg and the benefits of Posterior Averaging"
-excerpt: "A visual study of FedAvg and the Posterior in Federated Learning"
+excerpt: "A visual study of FedAvg and the Posterior in Federated Learning "
 collection: projects
 ---